EXCLUSIVE-Hong Kong police obtain financial records of arrested democracy activists

 Hong Kong authorities have compelled banks to freeze the accounts of several pro-democracy activists, including media tycoon Jimmy Lai, who was charged in December under the national security law and is now in prison in Hong Kong awaiting a bail hearing.
 HSBC froze Lai's account last year, according to Mark Simon, an associate of Lai.
 HSBC declined to comment.

 Banks "are between a rock and a hard place," said Steve Tsang, director of the China Institute at the School of Oriental and African Studies, part of the University of London in Britain.
 "When the police come and ask for whatever, as long as it is in accordance with the laws of Hong Kong, they have to comply," he said.
 "This can conflict with the expectations people have of their multinationals back in their home country."
-(Reporting by Jessie Pang, Alun John, Sumeet Chatterjee in Hong Kong Additional reporting by Sharon Tam in Hong Kong Editing by Anne Marie Roantree, Bill Rigby and Jon Boyle)
+(Reporting by Jessie Pang, Alun John, Sumeet Chatterjee in Hong Kong Additional reporting by Sharon Tam in Hong Kong Editing by Anne Marie Roantree and Bill Rigby)